pali101/fws-payments/README.md

 - Calculates amount owed based on rail's rate and time elapsed
 - Transfers tokens from client's account to service provider's account
-- If an arbiter is specified, it may modify the payment amount or limit settlement epochs
+- If a validator is specified, it may modify the payment amount or limit settlement epochs
 - Records the epoch up to which the rail has been settled

 A rail may only be settled if either (a) the client's account is fully funded or (b) the rail is terminated (in which case the rail may be settled up to the rail's "end epoch").